Marwa-Attia/codefairy/_posts/2015-5-11-Angular-Mongo-Play1.md

 That's all you'll need to run an application with AngularJS, Play, MongoDB stack.
 In the next post we will start developing a simple example to see how all this work togther.

+You can checkout the source code from this [repository](https://github.com/Marwa-Attia/Simple-Web-App).